Is Addiction Genetic?

 As for nature vs. nurture, the National Institute on Drug Abuse says a better way to put it would be nature AND nurture.
 A person’s health is influenced by both genes and environment.

 For example, a child who attends a school that offers engaging activities may be less likely to use drugs or even try using them in the first place.
 Social influences, how a person reacts to various circumstances, family dynamics — all can discourage or increase likelihood of addictive behaviors.
-Do you have questions or concerns?
-Our intake coordinators will answer them.
+Talk to a Intake Coordinator

 How Is Addiction a Disease?

-According to a Substance Abuse and Mental Health Services Administration (SAMHSA) webcast, a generation ago, people considered addiction more of a behavioral problem.
+According to a Substance Use Disorder and Mental Health Services Administration (SAMHSA) webcast, a generation ago, people considered addiction more of a behavioral problem.
 In this perspective, a lack of willpower, a moral failing were to blame.

 That thinking has shifted somewhat.
 The American Society of Addiction Medicine (ASAM) defines addiction as “a treatable, chronic medical disease involving complex interactions among brain circuits, genetics, the environment, and an individual’s life experiences.”